-Q: The number of met criteria incidents of spouse abuse in the FAP data has increased 12.5 percent from FY09.
-Does this change mean that spouse abuse is increasing due to the ongoing wars in Iraq and Afghanistan?
+Q: The number of met criteria incidents of spouse abuse in the FY11 FAP data decreased only slightly by less than 1% percent from FY10.
+Does this mean that spouse abuse is remaining relatively constant due to ongoing military operations and deployments?

-A. We do not know if this increase is related to adjustment reactions following return from military operations in Iraq or Afghanistan or to other factors, such as marital stress resulting from financial problems associated with the economy, continued public awareness activities encourage reporting, or to some combination of one or more of these.
-We are monitoring this rate closely.
-We will need several more years of data to see whether the general decline from 2001 in met criteria incidents of spouse abuse (by 32.1 percent) will continue or is changing.
+A. We do not know if this data reflects ongoing adjustment reactions following return from military operations or to other factors, such as marital stress resulting from financial problems associated with the economy, continued public awareness activities encourage reporting, effectiveness of our prevention programs, or to some combination of one or more of these.
+We are monitoring this data closely.
+We will need several more years of data to see whether the general decline in the rate per thousand from FY01 in met criteria incidents of spouse abuse (by 32.7 percent) will continue or is holding steady.